TEALSK12/apcsa-public/Unit1/Lesson-106.md

 - **Rosters** for class teams
 - **Ball** (preferably a large inflatable ball or kickball)

-The teams for today's competition should be your best guess at tiered grouping (these groups will probably change as the year goes on and you learn more about your students).
+The teams for today’s competition should be your best guess at tiered grouping (these groups will probably change as the year goes on and you learn more about your students).
 Depending on the size of your class, you should aim for 4 teams or teams of 4 people.